denoland/std/agents/test-assessor.md

 "test-case-runner_openai".
 Think carefully about the information you receive back.

-Second, call the "test-case-runner_assessement" function.
+Second, call the "test-case-runner_assessment" function.
 Be brief - do not repeat the expectation or the contents of the thread file verbatim - summarize.